Give or Take a Million: Plot

 On Christmas Eve night, shortly before the rocket launch, criminals Scobie and Straker break into the deserted Harman's.
 Using drills to remove a portion of wall, they penetrate the property next door – the high-security vault of the Second National Bank – and set about stealing $10 million in gold bullion.
 To avoid touching the vault's alarmed floor, they shoot a cable into the opposite wall and use it like a Tyrolean traverse, Straker holding the line taut while Scobie, suspended from a harness, loads the gold into a sack.
 As they prepare to escape with their loot, they accidentally knock a pencil to the floor, setting off the alarm.
 To evade security guards, they lock themselves in what turns out to be the rocket's cargo compartment, which is being transferred to the launch pad in a freight elevator.
 By the time Scobie and Straker's pursuers realise where they have hidden, it is too late to stop the launch, and the rocket blasts off with the robbers trapped inside.
 After the rocket drops its cargo over Coralville, the hospital staff open the compartment to find Scobie and Straker unconscious amid the gold and boxes of presents, having been knocked out by the g-forces.
 The hospital hands the robbers and gold over to the police and receives enough reward money to fund its new wing.
-Having flown out in Thunderbird 2, Virgil (voiced by Jeremy Wilkin) collects Nicky, the prize winner, and flies him to Tracy Island to spend Christmas with International Rescue.
+Having flown out in Thunderbird 2, Virgil collects Nicky, the prize winner, and flies him to Tracy Island to spend Christmas with International Rescue.

-In the episode's subplot, festive preparations on Tracy Island are under way when Brains (voiced by David Graham) hears Virgil expressing regret that the chances of a white Christmas in the South Pacific are extremely low.
+In the episode's subplot, festive preparations on Tracy Island are under way when Brains hears Virgil expressing regret that the chances of a white Christmas in the South Pacific are extremely low.
 Brains has an idea and secretly builds a machine in the roof of the Tracy villa.
 In the closing scene, set after Nicky's arrival, Brains asks everyone to shut their eyes and then activates the machine: a snow-making system.
 Opening their eyes, Nicky and the International Rescue team are delighted to find the villa and its surroundings under a blanket of snow.